ineskris/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 #- '[]'
 ---

-My research interests lie in **uncertainty quantification** for mathematical and computational models.
-I'm interested in **Bayesian statistics** and **Variational Inference** methods for handling model misspecification particularly in the field of biology and medicine.
-I am also working on deep learning methods for health data with a particular interest in genetics.
+I am interested in machine learning, with a particular focus on computational statistics, deep learning, and uncertainty quantification in the field of biology, genetics and medicine.

+My doctoral research aim to understand and develop robust statistical inferential methods for handling model misspecification particularly for cardiac electrophysiology modelling.

 Currently, I am pursuing my PhD at the University of Nottingham affiliated with Microsoft Research Cambridge.
 My PhD supervisors are <a href="https://rich-d-wilkinson.github.io/aboutme.html">Richard Wilkinson</a> ,  <a href="https://www.microsoft.com/en-us/research/people/edmeeds/">Ted Meeds </a> , <a href="http://www.jeremy-oakley.staff.shef.ac.uk/"> Jeremy Oakley</a>  and <a href="https://www.nottingham.ac.uk/mathematics/people/gary.mirams/">Gary Mirams</a> .